airtap/airtap/README.md

 npm install airtap --save-dev
 ```

+If you are upgrading or migrating from zuul: please see the [upgrade guide](./UPGRADING.md).

 ## Workflow

 Airtap works out of the box with `tap` and `tape`.
 If you're already using these, setup will be trivial.